gracelang/language/spec.md

 treated as **'def'**ss: they may not be reassigned.
-Method parameters may optionally be annotated with types: the corresponding arguments will be checked against those types, either at before execution, or just before the method body is executed.
+Method parameters may optionally be annotated with types: the corresponding arguments will be checked against those types, either before execution, or just before the method body is executed.

 ### Type Parameters